the land of the ever young part one

 It’s quite likely that the Sea God’s kingdom comprised an archipelago of islands off the west coast of Ireland, which could be one reason why it has so many names, and could possibly have included Hy-Brasil.

 There are a group of ancient texts called Imramma, in which the hero of the tale sets out in a boat searching for paradise.
-They are very Christian in the telling, usually but not always involving a monk or priest as the hero character, and although dated from C7th onwards, it’s thought they could be based on much older stories.
+They are very Christian in the telling, usually but not always involving a monk or priest as the hero character, and although dated from seventh century onwards, it’s thought they could be based on much older stories.

 The Imram is all about the trials and tribulations of the journey; the destination is less important than the ordeal of getting there.
 But on the way, they encounter many strange islands, where odd things befall them and conspire to keep them from their mission, or tempt them in un-Christian ways.